sammler/sammler-jobs-service/docs/configuration.md

-_sammler-jobs-service_ can be configured by the following environment variables:
+_jobs-service_ can be configured by the following environment variables:

 - `PORT` - The port to run the REST API (defaults to `3003`).
 - `LOAD_FROM_FILE` - All jobs will be loaded from a file, thus completely skipping MongoDB (defaults to false);